Kettle of Fish: Cover art

 The cover is, by Fish's standards, simplistic; it shows a goldfish in an undersized, kettle-shaped aquarium on a black background.
 The illustration was created by web designer Mo Warden, who also runs his official site.
 Regular Fish album designer Mark Wilkinson is credited for "sleeve design", although it is not clear what for; it could be in reference to the thumbnail-sized covers of the singles that are included in the lyrics booklet.

 Video version

 In December 1998, a video compilation with the same title was released, which has a different running order and a different selection of eleven tracks.
 It contains the promotional videos for ten Fish singles released to that point.
 Again, the singles "The Company" and "Change of Heart", for which no videos were made, are missing, as are the four new/non-single tracks found the album version.
 Instead, there are videos for two songs not on the album: Fish's version of the 1972 Argent hit "Hold Your Head Up", which had been the A-side of the only single from the 1993 cover album Songs from the Mirror.
 The second non-album video is of Tony Banks's single "Shortcut to Somewhere" (1986) from his album Soundtracks, which featured Fish on lead vocals.
 This had been Fish's first ever recording outside Marillion.

 Track listing

-CD

-Note: "Dick" is Fish's surname.